jmolinasoler/Novadash/README.md

  # Novadashboard

  This project is a simple web dashboard created to help me study and understand the Bitcoin protocol.
-It interacts directly with a running `bitcoin-core` node, using it as a reference implementation to explore blockchain data, network status, and transaction handling.
+It interacts directly with a running `bitcoind` or `bitcoin-qt` node, using it as a reference implementation to explore blockchain data, network status, and transaction handling.

  ## Features